 By acting transparently, companies can almost certainly adhere to the principle of accountability.
 Transparency can be understood as an openness to the supervision of programs and activities by parties related to it.

 Your employees may seem tedious, but when people understand the goals behind policies and procedures and have clear guidelines for employees to follow, they’re more likely to do what’s right.

 Management support and involvement

-Managing a business by upholding accountability requires a direct role for management.
+Managing a business by upholding accountability requires a direct role in management.
 Company management must show support by participating in the company’s programs or activities.